 There are a lot of myths about lower back pain, a major cause of sickness absence from work around the world.
-In a bid to help both clinicians and patients, and drawing on a campaign by the Irish Society of Physiotherapists, Medstars and consultant spinal surgeon, Mr Mushtaque Ishaque, debunk the myths and provide advice about the most effective treatment.
+In a bid to help both clinicians and patients, and drawing on a campaign by the Irish Society of Physiotherapists, Medstars and consultant spinal surgeon, Professor Mushtaque Ishaque, debunk the myths and provide advice about the most effective treatment.

 The truth about back pain myths

 The common myths about back pain are:

 - Hurting your back almost always leads to chronic back pain;